crosshj/experiments/bartok/.welcome/Readme.md

 </p>

 # welcome!
-This is Bartok, a system that is being created to help you create and manage your code!
+This is Bartok, a system that is being created to help you create, run, and manage your code!

+With Bartok, your code is collected into collections of files called services.
+There are two main types of services: frontend and backend.
+Frontend services are ran and executed in a browser.
+Backend services run on a server.

+This instance of Bartok runs only frontend services.
+If you want backend services, visit the (github repository)[https://github.com/crosshj/experiments/tree/gh-pages/bartok], clone, and follow instructions.

+You can use this frontend-only version of Bartok as an editor and to explore the Bartok templates and preview.
+You'll need to create your own service because the `welcome` service will not persist changes to local storage in your browser for this special, introductory service.

 Currently, this is a work in progress, but you can play around!